douglas86/ci-pp5-property/README.md

 - django secret keys should never be committed to GitHub
 - so if you need one, follow the following link
 - [generate a new secret key](https://www.makeuseof.com/django-secret-key-generate-new/#:~:text=You%20can%20accidentally%20make%20your,are%20still%20learning%20about%20GitHub.)
+- this gets added to the .env file in your backend directory for local development
+- and get added to heroku

 CLOUDINARY_URL environment variables